AlexandrosGazis/IoT-Sensors-for-Smart-Homes-Datasheets/README.md

 **Overview:** This repository contains the pdf files of sensors' datasheets and product manuals that are discussed in our publications at the _International Journal on Engineering Technologies and Informatics (IJETI)_, Skeena Publishers, USA.

-The purpose of this repository is to help readers find all the necessary information regarding the sensors discussed in our publication:
+The purpose of this repository is to help readers find all the necessary information regarding the sensors discussed in our publication.

  **Sensor Datasheets:**
 1. HC-SR04.